ARM-software/LLVM-embedded-toolchain-for-Arm/docs/building-from-source.md

 ### Packaging the toolchain

-After building, create a zip or tar.gz file as appropriate for the platform:
+After building, create a zip or tar.xz file as appropriate for the platform:
 ```
 ninja package-llvm-toolchain
 ```